RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di-configure.md

   --rdi-cacert TEXT               CA certificate file to verify with --rdi-key-password TEXT         Password for unlocking an encrypted private
                                   key
+  --rdi-site-name TEXT            Site name to be used as a prefix for WB
-  --help                          Show this message and exit.
+                                  streams in active active --help                          Show this message and exit.
 ```